appreciated/quick-start-material/README.md

             .withRegistration(new ExampleRegistration()) // Set your custom registration procedure .withLoginPage(MaterialLogin.class) // Set a login Subpage if you want to have one, otherwise a login / registration button will be shown on the menu
             .withTitle("TestWebsite")
             .withSubpages(new HomeView(),     // add all the Views your want to be able to navigate in new HistoryView(),        // ...
                     new PagerView())          // ...
-            .withDefaultPage(TestView1.class); // Set optional the default shown Subpage }
+            .withDefaultPage(TestView1.class) // Set optional the default shown Subpage .build();
+        }

         @WebServlet(urlPatterns = "/*", name = "MyUIServlet", asyncSupported = true)